openfort-xyz/samples/oauth-game-ecosystem/README.md

 You can create Policies and add Contracts in the Dashboard or with the API.
 This sample requires a Policy and a Contract to run.
 Once you've created them, and add its ID to your `.env`.

 `contract_id` is the ID of a [Contract](https://www.openfort.xyz/docs/api/contracts#create-a-contract) for your contract.
-A contract has a chain_id.
+A contract has a chainId.
 If you need a test contract address, use 0x38090d1636069c0ff1Af6bc1737Fb996B7f63AC0 (NFT contract deployed in 80001 Mumbai).

 `policy_id` is the ID of a [Policy](https://www.openfort.xyz/docs/api/policies#create-a-policy) for your contract.
-A policy has a contract and chain_id.
+A policy has a contract and chainId.
 For this demo to work, the policy must have both the contract and the register sessions as rules.

 **4. Follow the server instructions on how to run**